Cosmo Cruz has been Illustrating for 10+ years in freelance graphic design, studying permaculture design, and teaches about super soils.

 - How much seaweed can I legally forage?

-- What tide pools is seaweed foraging aloud at?
+- What tide pools is seaweed foraging allowed at?

 - Where are the beaches that allow seaweed foraging?